Key takeaways

 Secured loans

-Lenders are more likely to approve a secured loan.
-They offer better terms because they can take your asset if you do not pay.
+Lenders are more likely to approve a secured loan with better terms.
 You may even be able to borrow a larger amount at a lower interest rate.
+They do so because they can seize your asset if you fail to pay.

 Just be cautious.
-If you fail to repay, you risk losing your collateral.
+If you do not repay the money as agreed, you risk losing your collateral.
 Weigh the benefits against the risks before you take out a secured loan.

 Credit union loans